cobalthq/cobalt-product-public-docs/content/en/Integrations/carried-over-findings.md

 linkTitle: "Carried Over Findings"
 weight: 140
 description: >
-  Configure integration behavior for carried over findings.
+  Configure integration behavior for carried over findings
 ---

 ### What is a Carried-Over Finding?